Noaaan/MythicMetals/PATCHNOTES.md

 # 0.14.0
 This update finally brings Mythic Metals to 1.19.
-It also features an initial Carmot re-work and the next balance pass.
+It also features an initial Carmot re-work, some new ore variants + features, and the next balance pass.

 ### Carmot Re-work
 Carmot is now a material that builds off Kyber gear, similar to how you upgrade Banglum.